 This is a typical example of a visual abstract for Annals of Surgery created by Mind the Graph team for a client.

-You don’t need to prepare anything from zero, at Mind the Graph, you will have access to many templates and thousands of scientifically accurate illustrations to start.
-From mice and rats, lab animals, any medical and Life Science related area is there.
+You don’t need to prepare anything from scratch, at Mind the Graph, you will have access to many templates and thousands of scientifically accurate illustrations to start.
+From mice and rats, lab animals, any medical, and life science-related area is there.
+And it’s all made for and with the aid of research scientists.

+Are you ready to start creating your visual abstracts?
+There are plenty of opportunities and resources to do that at Mind the Graph.
 Don’t let the lack of skills or experience turn you down from this amazing experience.
 Start creating right now with Mind the Graph.

 Subscribe to our newsletter